 We know smoothies are awesome for sneaking veggies into your body and packing in nutrient-dense, fiber-rich foods in one meal.
 It is true that juice has no fiber, but it’s not meant to be a meal replacement.
 Think of it as a supplement to your diet instead.
 When you see how little juice comes out of one vegetable you’ll begin to see that you’ll never be able to eat all the food you put into your juice or else you’d do nothing but chew all day long.
 So here, you fit in tons of nutrients along with your regular awesome diet.

 The nutrients in juice are highly concentrated and are in their most absorbable form.
-In smoothies, fiber slows down the absorption process; while not a bad thing, juices are more readily able to flood your bloodstream.
-It’s for this reason we want to avoid fruit-based juices – the natural sugars will still spike your blood sugar with no fiber to hold it back.
+In smoothies, fiber slows down the absorption process so you have steadier energy and feel fuller longer.
+Juices are more readily able to flood your bloodstream, so they don’t provide those same benefits — the natural sugars will still affect your blood sugar with no fiber to hold it back.

 BUY ORGANIC.
 This is non-negotiable for juice (I will call the police!).
-Because the liquid you get has everything in its most concentrated form, that means with commercial produce you’re also getting highly concentrated pesticides, herbicides, fungicides, and other disgusting chemicals.
-Juicing takes forever, why waste all your effort on something that won’t even be good for you?
+Because the liquid you get has everything in its most concentrated form, that means with commercial produce you’re also getting highly concentrated pesticides, herbicides, fungicides, and other things that are the opposite of what we’re going for here.

-Avoid processed juice.
+Avoid processed juice (if you’re looking for health benefits).
 Processed juice goes through pasteurization, which involves high heat that kills off enzymes – the stuff that’s aliiiive and makes fresh juice nutritious – to make it more shelf stable.
 So you’re just buying orange-flavored sugar water, or worse – dead kale-flavored water.

 This recipe is inspired by the Kale Yeah at Mother Juice.
 I was too shy to ask for the recipe so I tried it on my own and my kitchen became a lab experiment with various shades of green juice covering every surface.
 Good times.